-A highly polished transparent chunk of quartz void of fractures or inclusions.
-The surfce of this natural quartz mineral is subtly rippled and the underside is covered with a layer of dark coloured crystals.
+Highly polished chunk of quartz almost completely transparent and void of fractures or inclusions.
+The surface of this natural mineral is subtly rippled and the underside is covered with a layer of dark coloured crystals.

-Quartz is the third most common mineral in the Earth's crust after ice and feldspar.
-The optical and electrical properties of crystal quartz have led to it being widely used in lenses and prisms.
-Pliny the Elder (23 - 79 BC) the Roman author, naturalist and natural philosopher believed it was a type of ice that would never melt and this was supported by the fact that it could be found near glaciers in the Alps.
+Quartz is the third most common mineral in the earth's crust after ice and feldspar.
+The optical and electrical properties of the mineral quartz have led to it being widely used in lenses and prisms.
+The Roman author, naturalist and philosopher believed quartz was a type of ice that would never melt and and the fact that it could be found near glaciers in the Alps supported his theory.

 Weight (grams): 800